7th March 2018

-The news of Carillion’s collapse was accompanied by rumblings that some advisers were like ‘vultures’ circling members.
+The Work and Pensions Select Committee described a number of ‘dubious’ financial advisers as ‘vultures’.
 This followed much scrutiny of the closure of the British Steel Pension Scheme and transfer of pensions to alternative schemes, with much of the advice given to members being deemed unsuitable by the FCA.
 The FCA has since revoked or accepted the voluntary suspension of transfer advisory permissions from several firms and announced a data collecting exercise from firms holding pension transfer permissions.

 Elsewhere ‘high’ transfer values are seeing other DB scheme members transferring to DC pensions, and inheriting the risks involved in managing pension savings and retirement income.